 (NEW YORK, NY) - A lawsuit filed today challenges the constitutionality of a New York state law forbidding merchants from imposing a "surcharge" on any customer who pays with a credit card.
-The lawsuit, brought by five New York merchants, was filed in federal district court in Manhattan.
+The lawsuit, brought by five New York merchants, was filed in federal district court in Manhattan and assigned to Judge Jed Rakoff.